nsbgn/thumbledore/README.md

 -   **Easy to remember.**

-It works like this: Your eight fingers maneuver the letter keys, while your thumbs or feet handle power keys.
+It works like this: Your eight fingers maneuver the letter keys, while your thumbs (or feet!) handle power keys.
 There are six of them:

 1.  `space`.
 Do you use your right or your left thumb?
 2.  `meta/esc`.
 The `meta` key is useful for binding actions in your window